meltyness/ratchet-pawl/README.md

 This is a minimalist frontend for configuring Ratchet.
 It is draft-phase, and absolutely needs a bit more polish.

+See https://github.com/meltyness/ratchet-cycle for a neat way to deploy the whole thing.

 ## Overview / Architecture
 It uses [Rocket](https://rocket.rs) to produce some endpoints, which are enumerated in `fn rocket`